Title: Evaluating recommender systems for AI-driven biomedical informatics.

 Authors: La Cava, William; Williams, Heather; Fu, Weixuan; Vitale, Steve; Srivatsan, Durga; Moore, Jason H

-Abstract: MOTIVATION: Many researchers with domain expertise are unable to easily apply machine learning to their bioinformatics data due to a lack of machine learning and/or coding expertise.
-Methods that have been proposed thus far to automate machine learning mostly require programming experience as well as expert knowledge to tune and apply the algorithms correctly.
-Here, we study a method of automating biomedical data science using a web-based platform that uses AI to recommend model choices and conduct experiments.
+Abstract: MOTIVATION: Many researchers with domain expertise are unable to easily apply machine learning (ML) to their bioinformatics data due to a lack of ML and/or coding expertise.
+Methods that have been proposed thus far to automate ML mostly require programming experience as well as expert knowledge to tune and apply the algorithms correctly.
+Here, we study a method of automating biomedical data science using a web-based AI platform to recommend model choices and conduct experiments.
 We have two goals in mind: first, to make it easy to construct sophisticated models of biomedical processes; and second, to provide a fully automated AI agent that can choose and conduct promising experiments for the user, based on the user's experiments as well as prior knowledge.
-To validate this framework, we experiment with hundreds of classification problems, comparing to state-of-the-art, automated approaches.
+To validate this framework, we conduct an experiment on 165 classification problems, comparing to state-of-the-art, automated approaches.
 Finally, we use this tool to develop predictive models of septic shock in critical care patients.
-RESULTS: We find that matrix factorization-based recommendation systems outperform meta-learning methods for automating machine learning.
+RESULTS: We find that matrix factorization-based recommendation systems outperform metalearning methods for automating ML.
 This result mirrors the results of earlier recommender systems research in other domains.
-The proposed AI is competitive with state-of-the-art automated machine learning methods in terms of choosing optimal algorithm configurations for datasets.
-In our application to prediction of septic shock, the AI-driven analysis produces a competent machine learning model (AUROC 0.85 +/- 0.02) that performs on par with state-of-the-art deep learning results for this task, with much less computational effort.
-AVAILABILITY: PennAI is available free of charge and open-source.
+The proposed AI is competitive with state-of-the-art automated ML methods in terms of choosing optimal algorithm configurations for datasets.
+In our application to prediction of septic shock, the AI-driven analysis produces a competent ML model (AUROC 0.85±0.02) that performs on par with state-of-the-art deep learning results for this task, with much less computational effort.
+AVAILABILITY AND IMPLEMENTATION: PennAI is available free of charge and open-source.
 It is distributed under the GNU public license (GPL) version 3.
-SUPPLEMENTARY INFORMATION: Software and experiments are available from epistasislab.github.io/pennai.
+SUPPLEMENTARY INFORMATION: Supplementary data are available at Bioinformatics online.

 PubMed ID: 32766825